Tech-Assignment-Xenia/React_Warehouse_ver2/README.md

 Credentials to test login functionality:

-1. User exists in db and have access to resourse <br/><br/>
+1. User exists in db and have access to resource <br/><br/>
 Email: john.doe@example.com <br/>
 Password: john.doe@example.com

-2. User exists in db and do NOT access to resourse <br/><br/>
+2. User exists in db and do NOT access to resource <br/><br/>
 Email: jane.doe@example.com <br/>
 Password: jane.doe@example.com

-3. User that doesn't exist in db can't login in app
+3. User that doesn't exist in db can't login

 ### Running application:
 Make sure you have own credentials in server/.env for: